PUBG Mobile announces an awards ceremony where fans will have the last Say

-Sorry—unless you’re pulling down something resembling a decent paycheque for not getting destroyed two seconds after hitting the ground and detaching your parachute, you can’t vote for yourself, even if you’ve been last man standing in every game played since March.
+Sorry, you can’t vote for yourself.
+Not unless you’re pulling down something resembling a decent paycheque for not getting destroyed two seconds after hitting the ground and detaching your parachute.
+It doesn’t matter if you’ve been last man standing in every game played since March.

-The words launching soon are also important: there’s been no actual date set for the PUBG Mobile Esports Awards 2020 ceremony.
+The words launching soon are also important.
+The PUBG Mobile Esports Awards 2020 ceremony has yet to set an actual date.
 Also to be revealed at some point in the future is the voting process, including which categories are on the ballot.

-PUBG Mobile has maintained its status as one of the most popular games in the world this year, offering up a prize pool of over US$5 million.
+PUBG Mobile has maintained its status as one of the most popular games in the world this year.
+It offers up a prize pool of over US$5 million.

 Season Zero for the PUBG Mobile World League has seen 40 teams from around the world divided into eastern and western regions.
-A world championship will be held later this year.
+A world championship takes place later this year.